 The ease of creating counterfeit items and the financial system’s lack of a comprehensive fraud database to spot the fraudulent items makes it all too easy for criminals to get away with scamming the system.
 That is why fraud prevention solutions like TrueChecks® are so critical.
 At Advanced Fraud Solutions, we are committed to continually adding new streams of fraudulent information into our database to combat this growing problem for banks, credit unions, and merchants nationwide.

-Fraud Detection in Banking
+Fraud detection in banking

 Scammers will also go to the extent of calling or sending emails to random people hoping to catch some unsuspecting consumers in their trap.
 Once the target has been secured, the fraudster jumps into action, claiming to be in a far away country and needing someone in the U.S. to transfer the money using a check.
 Some will even sweeten the pot and send the victim a check worth more money than is needed and request the extra cash be wired back.
 U.S. based counterfeiters also try their hand at these scams, using local stay-at-home moms or other individuals looking for part-time work to help in their check cashing schemes.

-Here are the common check fraud scams:
+Here are three common types of check fraud scams:

 Simple Check Fraud Prevention Techniques

 Understand that criminals have become extremely skilled.
 It no longer takes a highly sophisticated criminal to defraud a financial institution.
 Advanced technology and institutions’ attention to other areas of fraud have made traditional fraudulent checks more appealing to criminals.
-A decent printer and a good account number are all it takes for the criminal to win and you to lose.
+A decent printer and a good account number are all it takes for criminals to win and you to lose.

 Advanced Fraud Solutions has real-time, private cloud-based fraud detection software that stops fraudulent deposits before they can impact your financial institution.
 For over ten years, AFS has continued to build upon and expand the reach of the TrueChecks® database to become the most comprehensive source of bad check data available to financial institutions today.
 Learn more about TrueChecks® now by requesting a free demo.
 If check deposits are already covered – explore the options to also prevent fraud across your ACH and card portfolios.